mattx7/ComputerNetworks-Chat/README.md

 ### For developers

 We are using a client-server-architecture that uses a TCP-connection between client and server.
-Whereby we dont have a typical question-answer protocol because the client can receive message from the server without sending a request.
+Whereby we dont have a typical question-answer protocol because the client can receive messages from the server without sending a request.

 The **client-application** is composed of a client-entity that specifies the client and a server-listener that informs the client about incoming messages.
 Furthermore exists a message-object for the transfer.